Dhghomon/easy_rust/README.md

 A type alias means "giving a new name to another type".
 Type aliases are very easy.
 Usually you use them when you have a very long type and don't want to write it every time.
 It is also good when you want to give a type a better name that is easy to remember.
 Here are two examples of type aliases.

-The type is not difficult, but you want to make your code easier to understand for other people (or for you):
+Here is a type that is not difficult, but you want to make your code easier to understand for other people (or for you):

 ```rust
 type CharacterVec = Vec<char>;